Tourism: Definitions

-Tourism has reached new dimensions with the emerging industry of space tourism, as well as the transoceanic cruise ship industry.

 The terms tourism and travel are sometimes used interchangeably.
 In this context, travel has a similar definition to tourism but implies a more purposeful journey.
 The terms tourism and tourist are sometimes used pejoratively, to imply a shallow interest in the cultures or locations visited.
 By contrast, traveller is often used as a sign of distinction.
 The sociology of tourism has studied the cultural values underpinning these distinctions and their implications for class relations.